What is the role of Berkshire United Way?

 Who decides where my contribution goes?

 People just like you decide where your money is invested.
 Every year Berkshire United Way solicits a broad range of volunteers from the community.
 Approximately 75 individuals are trained to participate in a structured assessment process that ensures funded programs adequately address community goals, ongoing measures and program outcomes.
 All volunteers are required to sign a confidentiality agreement and disclose any potential conflicts of interest to maintain integrity to the process.
-To learn more about volunteer opportunities, go to please visit the volunteer section of our website.
+To learn more about volunteer opportunities, please visit the volunteer section of our website.

 Does Berkshire United Way serve my town?